fneum/data-science-for-esm/data-science-for-esm/intro.md

 # Welcome

-On this Website you will find bits of codes and exercises we discuss in the Workshops on Wednesdays.
+Welcome to the website accompanying the course [Data Science for Energy System Modelling](https://moseskonto.tu-berlin.de/moses/modultransfersystem/bolognamodule/beschreibung/anzeigen.html;jsessionid=DQfixqzzpn1XIg5N1GG7S9um4EDykZn99AHmH6Fj.moseskonto?number=31027&version=1&sprache=2).
+This course is being developed by [Dr. Fabian Neumann](https://neumann.fyi) and offered as part of the curriculum of the [Department of Digital Transformation of Energy Systems at TU Berlin](https://www.tu.berlin/ensys).

+On this website you will find practical introductions to many Python packages that are useful for dealing with energy data and building energy system modells.
+Course materials other than practical introductions to Python packages can be found on [ISIS](https://isis.tu-berlin.de/course/view.php?id=30525).

+## Python

 :::{note}
-Course materials other than practical introductions to Python packages can be found on [ISIS](https://isis.tu-berlin.de/course/view.php?id=30525)

 This section is adapted from the following resource:
 - https://earth-env-data-science.github.io/lectures/environment/python_environments.html
 :::

-## Python

 Python and nearly all of the software packages in the scientific python ecosystem are [open-source](https://opensource.org/).
 Coordinating the compatibility between these different packages and their